gurakarm/perspectiveapi/quickstart.md

 Also, subscribe to our
 [perspectiveapi-announce@ Google Group](https://groups.google.com/forum/#!forum/perspective-announce/join) to get notified when we make changes to the API.
+For more support and to contact us, see: https://support.perspectiveapi.com/s/.